Vyral/base-template/_drafts/how-will-the-next-rate-hike-impact-our-market.md

 {% include youtube.html %}

-What’s happening in our market right now in terms of interest rates?
-Well, one thing we can safely predict is that they’ll rise again sooner rather than later.
+<center>What’s happening in our market right now in terms of interest rates?
+Well, one thing we can safely predict is that they’ll rise again sooner rather than later.</center>

 Interest rates have been a hot topic lately in our market.
 So what should today’s buyers know about what’s going on?